 The umbrella title of the tale is Sly: A Rogue, Reconsidered.

 In The Rogue Cavorts (book two), Sly and the noted scientist-astrologer John Dee disrupt an assassination plot against the Queen of England.
-They frolic at her court until unacceptable behaviors gets them booted.
+They frolic at her court until unacceptable behaviors get them booted.
 Dee has annoyed his monarch with his endless pleas for money.
 (The post of Royal Astrologer paid mostly in prestige.)
-Sly has made unwelcome advances on her beloved capuchin monkey, who possesses a wardrobe to rival her own.
-Sly is head-over-heels for a saucy, stylish female just his size.
+Sly has made unwelcome advances on her beloved capuchin monkey, a saucy, stylish female just his size.

 The Rogue Regrets is the third book in a series.

 Dismissed from royal service, Dee accepts a post in Krakow, but before he takes up the new position he will make a stop in Germany.
 Sly has agreed to accompany one for whom he has a strong affection.

 Saxony, 1583: Sly and Dee, bound for the town of Hameln, are given a lift from Bremen by Friefrau Annette von Droste-Deckenbrock, a big fan of the celebrated Doctor Dee’s Nostradamus-style predictions.1